silvadasilva/CPSC481-2018S/en/index.md

 # CPSC 481 - Human-Computer Interaction: Foundations and Principles

-Note: Upon several requests, the final report submission is due April 13 (after the week of presentations).

 ## Course Information

 This course provides an introduction to the process of designing, creating and evaluating tools or artifacts for direct human use.